Skip navigation

 A PTEN genetic test uses a sample of your blood or other body tissue to look for changes in a gene called PTEN.
 Changes in your genes are also called gene variants or mutations.

 Genes are parts of DNA in your cells that you inherit from your parents.
+You inherit two copies of each gene, one from each parent.
 Genes carry information that controls what you look like and how your body works.

 PTEN is a type of gene called a "tumor suppressor."
-Tumor suppressor genes provide instructions for making proteins that control how fast your cells grow and divide to make new cells.
-The proteins also help stop the growth of abnormal cells.
+Tumor suppressor genes provide instructions for making proteins that help prevent or slow the growth of cells that may become tumors.
+The proteins work by:

-If you have changes in your PTEN gene, the gene or the protein it makes may not work well or may stop working completely.
-This can lead to serious health problems, including cancer.
+If you have certain changes in a PTEN gene, the gene or the protein it makes may not work well or may stop working completely.
+As a result, your cells may grow out of control, which can lead to tumors and cancer.
 Changes in your PTEN gene can be acquired or inherited.

 Inherited changes in your genes are changes that you're born with.
 They show up in all the cells in your body, including your egg or sperm cells.
-That means they can be passed down to your children.
+That means they can be passed from parent to child.

 Inherited changes in the PTEN gene aren't common.
-But when they happen, they can cause several types of disorders.
-These disorders all include the growth of benign tumors (not cancer).
+But when they happen, they can cause several disorders that trigger the growth of benign tumors (not cancer).
 These tumors are called hamartomas.
-The disorders are grouped together and called PTEN hamartoma tumor syndrome (PHTS).
-Cowden syndrome and Bannayan-Riley-Ruvalcaba syndrome are two types of PHTS disorders.
+Cowden syndrome and Bannayan-Riley-Ruvalcaba syndrome are the two main disorders associated with inherited PTEN gene changes.
+They are often grouped together and called PTEN hamartoma tumor syndrome (PHTS).

 Hamartomas and other symptoms of PHTS can show up in infancy or later.
-PHTS increases your risk for certain types of cancer, but the cancer usually doesn't develop until adulthood.
+PHTS increases your risk for certain types of cancer, such as cancer of the breast, thyroid, and kidney.
+However, these changes usually don't develop until adulthood.

 Other names: PTEN gene, full gene analysis; PTEN sequencing and deletion/duplication, PTEN FISH, chromosome 10 deletion, CHR 10